 Treating your dog from home on your own might seem like a good idea, especially if you’re trying to avoid the vet bills that come with bringing your dog in for things that turn out to be nothing.
 However, if you go by the advice you get from other dog owners online, you are really rolling the dice as far as your dog’s health goes.

 Some owners don’t really care what they give their dogs, and treat them as if they are a guinea pig.
 They will say that it is fine to give them something like cod liver oil but they don’t have any credentials to give any backing to their recommendations.

 Can I Give My Dog Cod Liver Oil?
 Answer: Not Recommended

-One point to consider is that your dog doesn’t really need cod liver oil, and if they are getting a high quality dog food they will be receiving everything they need to have a healthy and happy life from that.
-They don’t need any extra supplements, and it will make your head spin if each start trying to compensate for any nutritional deficiencies that they’re getting from a low grade dog food.
+Your dog doesn’t really need cod liver oil.
+If they are getting a high quality dog food they will be receiving everything they need to have a healthy and happy life.

 Better Way to Go

 Instead of worrying about getting your dog things like cod liver oil, most medical conditions can be prevented by feeding them the best dog food possible.
 The same kind of supplements that us humans get can be pretty expensive to be giving to your dog.
 Instead, just give them a high quality dog food and you don’t have to worry about adding anything else to it.

 Supplement questions, such as these, can best be answered by your veterinarian because they have the most information on your dog’s medical history, as well as what could be causing the conditions that are making you want to give your dog cod liver oil in the first place.